So how are you planning on getting into college?

 If your parents make a nice living and you don’t earn a scholarship, almost every four-year university is going to end up costing you and your parents quite a bit of cash.

 If you’re in this situation, your parents will have to write some pretty big checks and you will probably have some decent-sized student loans when you graduate.
 Sorry.

 But if you’re parents aren’t making a lot of money, and schools see you as a decent prospect, colleges will lower the financial bar for you.

 And the total cost that they will lower your education bill by can be substantial.
-In many cases, we believe that if you can come up with about $6,000 a year in cash or student loans, the college will cover the rest and you can get yourself a university education.
+In some cases, we find that if you can come up with about $10,000 a year in cash or student loans, the college will cover the rest and you can get yourself a university education.
 That’s not a bad deal.